antrea-io/antrea/docs/feature-gates.md

 edit the manifest, make sure you do not disable it, as it is needed for correct NetworkPolicy implementation for Pod-to-Service traffic.

+Please refer to this [document](antrea-proxy.md) for extra information on AntreaProxy and how it can be configured.

 ### EndpointSlice

 `EndpointSlice` enables Service EndpointSlice support in AntreaProxy.
 The